neos-modding-group/NeosModLoader/README.md

 A list of known mods is available [here](https://github.com/zkxs/neos-mod-list/blob/master/README.md)!

 ## FAQ
-### As a mod developer, why should I use NeosModLoader over a Neos Plugin?
-If you are just trying to make a new component or logix node, you should use a plugin.
-The plugin system is specifically designed for that.

-If you are trying to modify Neos's existing behavior without adding any new components, NeosModLoader offers the following:
-- [LibHarmony](https://github.com/pardeike/Harmony) is a dependency of NeosModLoader, so as a mod developer you don't need to worry about making sure it's installed
-- Neos Plugins normally break multiplayer compatibility.
-The NeosModLoader plugin has been specifically designed to remain compatible.
-This feature will only work if NeosModLoader.dll is the *only* plugin you are using.
-- Neos Plugins can normally execute when Local Home loads at the earliest.
-NeosModLoader uses a special hooking technique to begin executing significantly earlier, giving you more room to alter Neos's behavior before it finishes initializing.
-- Steam has a relatively small character limit on launch options, and every Neos plugin you install pushes you closer to that limit.
-Having more than a few plugins is impossible for this reason, but there's no limit on how many mods NeosModLoader can load.

 ### What does NeosModLoader do?
 NeosModLoader is simply a Neos [plugin](https://wiki.neos.com/Plugins) that does a lot of the boilerplate necessary to get mods working in a reasonable way.
 In summary, it:
 1. Initializes earlier than a normal plugin